19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 3. Fairbanks Ice Museum

-Note that the road leading to the Aurora Ice Museum gets very sleek during the winter and thaw months even with winter tires and a 4-wheel drive (speaking from experience) to Chena Hot Springs.
+Note that the road to the Aurora Ice Museum gets very sleek during the winter season and thaw months, even with winter tires and a 4-wheel drive (speaking from experience) to Chena Hot Springs.

-But if you’re short on time or worried about the winter driving condition, the Fairbanks Ice Museum remains a great option.
+But if youโre short on time or worried about the winter driving conditions, the Fairbanks Ice Museum remains a great option.

 Location: 500 2nd Ave, Fairbanks, AK 99701